Taxpayer-funded lobbying: Restrictions

 Lobbyists on behalf of state and local governments who lobby the federal government are subject to the registration requirements under the Lobbyist Disclosure Act.
 Individual states issue their own rules that often restrict using state funds for lobbying purposes.

 By state

 California

 In the 2007–2008 legislative season around $92 million, 17% of all lobbying dollars spent in California, were spent by taxpayer-funded entities.

 In 2021 the City of San Diego allotted $840,000 for 4 years worth of lobbying on state and federal issues.

 Texas

 In 2017 around $41 million, 11% of all lobbying dollars spent in Texas, were spent by taxpayer-funded entities.
 In 2020, the City of Austin spent $435,000–$824,000 lobbying other governments for money.
+The people of Texas want to end taxpayer funded lobbying.
+They claim that the groups turn around and instead of using that money for schools and the Texas Municipal League, they use it for lobbying the legislature for more spending money.

 The Texas GOP established the abolishment of taxpayer-funded lobbying as a legislative goal for the 2019 legislative session.

 In a 2019 poll, 91% of Texans opposed taxpayer-funded lobbying.
 In the March 2020 primary election, 94% of Republican voters approved of a non-binding proposition to ban taxpayer-funded lobbying.

+In 2025, just two weeks to go in the biennial session of the Texas Legislature, lawmakers in Austin still have much remaining business to tend to.
+Governor Greg Abbott (R) and many legislators, however, have already accomplished their top priority for the session by enacting legislation, which Governor Abbott signed last week, creating an education savings account (ESA) program that will provide an estimated 100,000 children with school choice next year.